zmsy/zmsy.github.io/_old_content/blog/switching-careers-to-software-engineering-part-two/index.md

-title: Switching Careers to Software Engineering: Six Months Update
 ---
-author: Zach Morrissey
+title: "Switching Careers to Software Engineering: Six Months Update"
+description: "I've had a bit to learn the ropes in the new career I landed in now, and here are my reflections about that first onboarding period."
+publishDate: 2019-01-07
 ---
-body:

 ## Lessons Learned